nikitavoloboev/data/sharing/lessons-learned.md

 - Read documentation.
 	- It saves a lot of time.
 - Keep receipts of expensive purchases.
-	- You never know what happens and a lot of more expensive items have warranty.
+	- I never know what happens and a lot of more expensive items have warranty.
 - Specialise.
 	- Don’t jump at everything and try to know it all.
-	- Be really great at one thing and then you can branch out.
+	- Be really great at one thing and then I can branch out.
 - Check everything once I leave a room.
 	- Did I forget anything?
 - Learn from my mistakes.